podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 ### A word on URL construction

-Maybe the most important thing to use the Context for is constructing URLs so ex HTML links which reflects the Layout a Podlet is included in can be built.
+Maybe the most important thing to use the Context for is constructing URLs for example HTML links which reflects the Layout a Podlet is included in can be built.

 In a Podlet, the origin of a layout server will be found on `.locals.podium.context.mountOrigin` and the pathname to the layout will be found on `.locals.podium.context.mountPathname`.

-These adher to the [WHATWG URL] spec so we can easely compose full URLs by using, ex the [URL] module in node.js.
+These adher to the [WHATWG URL] spec so we can easely compose full URLs by using, for example the [URL] module in node.js.

 ```js
 const { URL } = require('url');